Loading

 What are Other Joist Installation Considerations?

 Joists are rarely perfectly straight.
-Most have a crown to them.
-Crowns can be very helpful in preventing low spots mid-span in joists that are heavily loaded.
-You’ve probably never paid attention as you cross one, but almost all bridges have a crown to them for the same reason.
+Most have a crown.
+Crowns can help prevent low spots mid-span in heavily loaded joists.
+You’ve probably never paid attention as you cross one, but almost all bridges have a crown for the same reason.

 The layout term for joists is “On Center,” which is the center-to-center measurement from one joist to the next.
-Most decks use 16" on center spacing for joists.
-Most decking is not strong enough to support wider spans than 16".
+Most decks use 16" on center spacing for joists, and most decking is not strong enough to support wider spans than 16".
 Some builders reduce joist spacing to 12" on center to strengthen the deck frame or to increase maximum allowable joist spans.

 Joist Spacing for Composite Decking